Emilia Romagna Slow | Saint Vicinio Way

 Estimated reading time: 2 minutes

-The St Vicinio Way is also a circular itinerary of medium difficulty that can be approached by pilgrims and walkers of all kind, allowing them to be approached also by children, disabled and bicycle lovers.
+The St Vicinio Way is a moderately difficult circular route that can be tackled by pilgrims and walkers of all kinds, including children, disabled people, cyclists and horse riders.

 Hamlets along the Way

 Besides being one of Italy’s most atmospheric religious itineraries, the St Vicinio Way also passes through some of the country’s most famous towns and villages, in Cesena province.
 Like Bagno di Romagna, for example, a place known since Roman times for its healing thermal waters.

 Bagno di Romagna isn’t far from the Forest of the Lama, a place of rustic beauty and an integral part of the Casentinesi Forests Park.

 The St Vicinio Way official website offers detailed itineraries, historical notes, and information about the available accommodation.
 You can also download GPS files of the individual stages and plan routes that are suitable for bicycles and horses.

 The Way is a loop so you can start wherever you wish; there’s no “right” place to begin.